Oh what a difference a year makes! Growth and Development milestones the first year.

 - Let your baby hold your fingers to walk

 By the end of the 12th month your baby should:

 - Understands the word “no” may briefly stop when he/she hears the word

 - Cruise around furniture

-- Squat and stoop to pick up things
+- Uses thumb and forefinger to pick up small items (pincer grasp)

 - Look for missing objects in last seen location